Getting Started

 Spline Filtering

-Static Surfaces for Filter Check
+Static grids for Filter Check

 Filtering profiles and advanced application techniques became available in Qimera 1.3.
 Please see the following references and Howtos for additional information: